mattermost/docs/source/administration/upgrade.rst

 Upgrading Mattermost Server
 ===========================

-In most cases you can upgrade Mattermost Server in a few minutes, but the upgrade can take longer depending on several factors, including the size and complexity of your installation, and the version that you're upgrading from.
+In most cases, you can upgrade Mattermost Server in a few minutes, but the upgrade can take longer depending on several factors, including the size and complexity of your installation, and the version that you're upgrading from.

 .. important::